techdivision/import-docs/04.file-structure/01.product-import/docs.md

 #### Extend Configuration

-The second step is, to add the subject that processes the tier prices to your configuration file.
-A example configuration file for the [Community](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/conf/products/techdivision-import-price-tier.json)  Edition is part of the M2IF [commandline tool](https://github.com/techdivision/import-cli-simple)
+The second step is, to add the listener, the subjects and the observers that processes the tier prices to your configuration file.
+A example configuration file for the [Community](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/conf/products/techdivision-import-price-tier.json)  Edition is part of the M2IF [commandline tool](https://github.com/techdivision/import-cli-simple).

 Basically, the plugin configuration for the apropriate operation has to be extended with

 * the subject `import_product_tier_price.subject.tier_price` with the observer `import_product_tier_price.observer.tier_price.update` for the `add-update` and the observer `import_product_tier_price.observer.tier_price` for the `replace operation
 * the observer `mport_product_tier_price.observer.product.tier_price` that has to be added after the `import_product.observer.composite.base.add_update` observer of the first `import_product.subject.bunch` (*only for `add-update` operation*)
 * a listener `import_product_tier_price.listener.delete.obsolete.tier_prices` for the event `plugin.process.success` on subject level (*only for `add-update` operation*)
-* param `clean-up-tier-prices` either with the value `true` or `false` whether tier-prices should be cleaned-up or not, also on subject level (*only for `add-update` operation*)
+* param `clean-up-tier-prices` on subject level either with the value `true` or `false` which decides whether or not tier-prices should be cleaned-up (*only for `add-update` operation*)

+> If the clean-up functionality is activated with the param `clean-up-tier-prices` set to `true`, all tier prices that are **NOT** anymore part of the SKUs in the CSV file will be **REMOVED**.

-for the necessary subjects has the following structure.
-For the `add-update` it'll look like
+For the `add-update` it has to look like

 ```json
 {